bbbdragon/python-pype-lang/README.md

 * "Can I build microservices in pype?"

 Heck yes you can!
+I just told you about the Dockerfile, gosh!!!
 Pype was designed for rapid (and rabid) implementation of microservices.
 You can see several examples of microservices in the `examples/services` directory.
 Since pype excells at transforming JSON's, a routing funciton can simply take the request JSON, make the necessary transformations, and send it back.
 When you apply the `optimize` decorator, you'll find that these services are both performant and scalable.
 I've included a small Dockerfile to show how you can Dockerize a service to deploy on AWS Fargate and other production-type server environments.

 By the way, optimized pype and gunicorn are best of friends.
 Vote for Pedro.